FelipeCardoso89/Marvel/README.md

 ## Features

 This project takes advantage of `Protocols` and `Generics` to reuse views and cells.
 Using this swift features we avoid typos when using `reuseIdentifiers`.

+On Swift 5 I can use `Result` type to handle network responses better.

 ## Pods
 #### pod 'PureLayout'